2011 NBA playoffs: (4) Orlando Magic vs. (5) Atlanta Hawks

 This was the third playoff meeting between these two teams, with the Magic winning the first two meetings.

-Despite having won the season series against the Magic the Atlanta Hawks were touted as underdogs against the Orlando Magic, led by Defensive Player of the Year Dwight Howard.
-In the first game of the series the Hawks were unable to contain Howard as he scored 46 points – however, by limiting the contributions of the Magic's role players they were able to get a victory and steal home court advantage from the Magic.
-Although the Magic won the next game, better play by the Hawks down the stretch and the inability of the Magic to convert on 3-point shots (the Magic shot 2-23 from beyond the arc in game 4) gave the Hawks a 3-1 lead.
-The next two games were split and the Hawks advanced to the Eastern Conference Semifinals for the third straight year.
+Despite defeating Orlando in three of their four regular-season meetings, the Atlanta Hawks were considered underdogs entering this series against the Magic, led by Defensive Player of the Year Dwight Howard.
+The Hawks were utterly unable to contain Howard in the first game; he scored 46 points and grabbed 19 rebounds.
+However, by limiting the contributions of the Magic's role players, Atlanta garnered a victory and stole the home-court advantage from the Magic.
+Although Orlando won the next game, better play by the Hawks down the stretch and the inability of the Magic to convert three-point shots gave the Hawks a 3–1 lead (the Magic shot 2-of–23 from beyond the arc in Game 4).
+The teams split the next two games and the Hawks advanced to the Eastern Conference semifinals for the third straight year.